rahil627/my-programming-stuff/langs/programming-languages.md

   - seems kinda abandonded, but rad idea! :D

 Pony
-  - uses actor model for concurrency (a long-term vision of swift)
+  - uses actor model for concurrency
     - maybe the first langauge to do this, and therefore solve a really, really big problem
     - https://www.ponylang.io/discover/why-pony/#isolated-data-is-safe
     - "“reference capabilities”.
 Reference capabilities allow you to label different bits of data based on how that data can be shared.
 The Pony compiler will then verify that you are in fact correctly using the data based on the labels you provide.
 Reference capabilities combined with Pony’s actor model of concurrency makes for a powerful pairing."